amkumar645/COS316-Final-Project/README.md

 ## Setup
-To set up the project, you can create a Python virtual environment.
-Within the environment, run:
+To set up the project, install the necessary packages:
 - pip install scapy

 ## Simple Firewall